iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 means that minimal formalities are required.

 `dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry bootstrapping DVC manually.
-It will prompt you with a few simple questions and create a basic `dvc.yaml` file, as well as other <abbr>metafiles</abbr> with sane default values.
-You can review these files and commit them to Git to begin using DVC Experiments quickly.
+This creates a simple `dvc.yaml` file for you, as well as other other <abbr>metafiles</abbr>
+with sane default values.
+For more control `dvc exp init --interactive` (or `-i`) will prompt you with a few simple questions to populate the aforementioned DVC metafiles.

 One of the important steps this takes care of is to [codify a pipeline] (even if it has a single <abbr>stage</abbr> that represents your entire process).
 Other typical preparation step are to write (or update) a structured
 <abbr>parameters</abbr> file, and to track <abbr>metrics</abbr> output by your
 code or ML models.

+You can review these files and commit them to Git to begin using DVC Experiments quickly.
+Now you can move on to [running your experiments][run].

 [codify a pipeline]: /doc/user-guide/project-structure/pipelines-files